 4. GRADING SY STEM

 4.1.
 Grading seminar papers -

 U nsatisfactory Satisfactory Above average

 4.2.
 Grading colloquia/ written and oral exam understanding.
-Does not know r apply not know understands the basic concepts and without parts new knowledge, content and the terms to the part of the terms to the terms t Knowledge is at the level of analysis, synthesis and evaluation.
+I basic terms and a how to apply or Responds by memory, without a deeper understanding.
+Does not know or apply basic terms and concepts.
+Does not know how to apply or explain the contents of the course with examples.
+Reproduces the basic concepts and without difficulty imparts new knowledge, understands the material, explains the terms and concepts supported with examples.Obse content term Observes th content of th terms and co Knowledge is at the level of analysis, synthesis and evaluation.
 Observes the principles, accurately and thoroughly explains the content of the material, and logically connects and explains the terms and concepts supported with examples.
 Finds solutions that were not originally given.
-Notes correlations with related material. ains the tins the tions that
+Notes correlations with related material.

-A ative course at tandanaa 70-75% of attendance 70 6-86% of attenda nce 87-100% of attendance Max.
+Active course at tandanaa 70-75% of attendance 70 6-86% of attenda nce 87-100% of attendance Max.
 Points

-Active course attendance 4 points 7 points 10points 20 points
+Active course at lendance 4 points 7 points 10points 20 points

 4.3.
 Final grade Seminar paper

-according to evaluation Colloquia/ Written exam 2 3 4 5
+according to evaluation 2 3 4 5

-elements Colloquia/ Writt -64,9% 65-79,9% 80-89,9% 90-100%
+elements Colloquia/ Writt en exam 50-64,9% 65-79,9% 80-89,9% 90-100%

-41 points 53 points 65 points 72 points
+41points 53 points 65 points 72 points

 2 3 4 5

 Oral exam 9 points 12 points 15 points 18 points

 4.3.
-Final grade Percentage o knowledge, competences (te example skills and aching + final acquired kills and ching + final ECTS g rade ·
+Final grade Percentage of acquire knowledge, skills an competences (teaching + exam) skills and aching + final Numerical grade ECTS grade ·

 according to absolute 90 - 1 00% 5 (excell / A

 division 80-89 65-79 4 (very g 3 (goo B C

-60 - 6 2 (satisfac tory) D
+60 - 64 4,9% 2 (satisfac tory) D

-50-5 9,9% 2 (satisfac ctory) E
+50 - 59 9,9% 2 (satisfac ctory) E

-5. ADDITIONAL COURSE INFORMATION 5.1.
+5.1.
 Compulsory literature Title Number of copies in the library Availability via other media (available in the library and via other media) Očko, J., & Švigir, A. (2009).
 Kontroling: upravljanje iz backstagea.
 Alitus savjetovanje.
 YES 5.2.
 Additional literature (at the moment of changes and/or amended of study programme) Osmanagic Bedenik, N. (2007).
 Kontroling Abeceda poslovnog uspjeha (Controlling Alphabet of Business Success).
 Skolska knjiga, Zagreb.
 Belak, V., Menadžersko računovodstvo, RRIF, Zagreb, 1995.
 Grubišić, A.; Analiza poslovanja, skripta, Veleučilište u Šibeniku, 2010.
 2 5.3.
 Quality assurance methods that ensure the acquisition of knowledge, skills and competences The control of students' work quality and the acquisition of necessary knowledge and skills will be ensured through interactive work.
 By keeping track of attendance and student activity during classes and provided information on students' progress through short colloquiums and homework, information for further guidance to students will be provided in order to increase the efficiency of their work.
 Students will be informed about their rights and obligations as well as the methods of work and the required literature.
 Indicators of quality assurance system: Student survey, monitoring of annual data from the Croatian employment service on the annual state of student employment, surveys from employers and Alumni association.
 5.4.
 Informing about the course and contacting the teacher It is the responsibility of each student to be regularly informed about the course, the coursework, and the classroom activities will be published in a timely manner on the e-learning site of the course and on the website of the Polytechnic.
 Students can (at least one hour per week), while for short questions and explanations they can be contacted during class.
-It is also possil e-mail address at @ vus.hr), which will be answered as soon as possible (no later than five working days after receiving the contact teachers during the ble to ask questions by e-m e consultation period
+It is also possil e-mail address at @ vus.hr), which will be answered as soon as possible (no later than five working days after receiving the student student). contact teachers during the ble to ask questions by e-m e consultation perio